nchucvml/CSFT/datasets/YTMF/img.md

-Put all of YTMF images in this
+Put all YTMF images into this directory.